What Lovers Do: Commercial performance

+North America and Oceania

 In the United States, "What Lovers Do" reached number nine on the Billboard Hot 100, becoming Maroon 5's 13th and SZA's first top 10.
 By September 2017, it had sold 116,000 copies in the United States according to Nielsen SoundScan; later, it would reach double platinum status as certified by the RIAA.
 The track reached number seven on the ARIA Singles Chart, becoming the band's tenth single in Australia to reach the top 10.

+Europe and elsewhere

+In Europe, the song broke records and reached the top ten in several national musical markets, becoming SZA's first international hit, including Belgium, Italy, Switzerland, Hungary, Norway, Slovenia, Portugal, Slovakia and the Netherlands, top twenty in France, Germany, Austria, Denmark and Sweden and top forty in Spain and Poland.

+Elsewhere, "What Lovers Do" peaked at top ten in Asian and Latin-American countries, such as Malaysia, Philippines, Honduras, El Salvador and Lebanon, top twenty in Argentina, Panama, Paraguay, Uruguay, Bolivia and Costa Rica and top thirty in Japan, Ecuador and Colombia.

 Music video

 The music video for "What Lovers Do" was released on Vevo, on September 28, 2017, and was directed by Joseph Kahn.
 The video follows a young Adam Levine and SZA chasing each other through a meadow.
 Now, as adults, they chase each other through the Arctic, a running field, the ocean, and underwater.
 Later in Las Vegas, Levine plays with SZA in a poker game until he loses to her and grabs SZA, transforming into a 50-foot version of himself.
-Levine attacks the city until the police, military and Boy Scout troopers eliminate him.
+As SZA disappears on Levine's hand and turns into a doll, he attacks the city until the police, military, and Boy Scout troopers eliminate him.
 At the end, Levine is in a hospital, injured with SZA as his nurse.